gt987/gt987.github.io/_posts/2017-10-11-New Neighbors.md

 * which are the most noise areas in NYC?

 To find an answer to these questions, I have taken a look at the enormous database of calls to the 311

+The database contains...

+## Is it too early to call the 311?

+I pulled from the database 10^5 calls that where categorized as "residential noise".
+Interestingly enough, most of the time people complains for their neighbors having loud music and dancing (70%), and sometimes for pounding (25%).
+Take a look

+FIG